JLanda91/dominion-setup-counter/README.md

 Counts the number of 2-player Dominion setups using CUDA.

 ## Three phases
-We only consider card types and other attributes that directly influence the setup of the game to simplify computation.
+We choose the kingdom supply first (10 piles), then choose not more than 2 supply landscapes, and then do the extra setup required by some of the cards that may introduce it.

 ### Kingdom Phase
 Kingdom cards have two attributes:
 - One or more **Types**.
 - A **Cost**: 1-8 or P (potions).

-We try to group the 498 cards in as few buckets as possible, according to what makes the cards in them unique to the computation.
+We try to group the 498 cards in as few equivalence classes as possible, according to what makes the cards in them unique to the computation.

 Firstly, some **Types** are not relevant to the setup, e.g., Victory, Reserve, Night, etc. We will only distinguish on those that affect the setup computation.
 Some of them are single special cards that have some unique behavior.
 We therefore introduce the **Effective Type (ET)**:
 - None: default category if it doesn't belong to another ET.
 - Looter: add 10 (for 2 players) Ruins cards.
 There are 9765625 ways to select 10 cards from 5 sets, each containing 10 of the same card.
 This is *not* an extra kingdom pile.
 - Fate: add and shuffle the 12 Boon cards (12! = 479001600 ways).
 This is *not* added to the supply.
 - Doom: add and shuffle the 12 Hex cards (12! = 479001600 ways).
 This is *not* added to the supply.
 - Liaison: add one of the 23 Ally cards.
 This is *not* one of the Setup Landscapes.
 - Omen: add one of the 15 Prophecy cards.
 This is *not* one of the Setup Landscapes.
 - Loot: can also be entered by Events (Setup Landscapes) and a Trait (Cursed).
 There are 2 each of 15 unique cards.
 All 30 are shuffled, giving (30!)/(2!)^15 = 8094874872198213459360000000 combinations.
 - Young Witch: add an *unused* kingdom card to the kingdom with a cost of 2 or 3 to form a pile of Bane cards.
 This is added to the supply.
 - Knights: the pile of 10 different knights is added.
 - Druid: it is also a Fate card but a special case.
 After adding the Boons, set aside the top 3 Boons face up.
 These will only be obtainable with the Druid.
 Any other Fate cards in play only draw from the 9 other Boons.
 Still 12! combinations
 - Ferryman: add an *unused* kingdom card costing 3 or 4.
 This is *not* added to the supply.
 - Riverboat: add an *unused* kingdom card of Action but not Duration type costing 5.
 This is *not* added to the supply.

 You might wonder why there is no Action or Duration in this list.
-This is completely taken caren of by the next bucket property.
+This is completely taken caren of by the next equivalence class property.

 Secondly, the Extra Setup phase requires to pick some extra cards which could trigger more special setup behavior.
 We therefore create a Venn Diagram and divide the cards into regions, each uniquely determined by which